 Neighbor noise driving you crazy?

 Imagine a loud stereo next door playing music you can't stand.
 You can knock on the door only so many times before you decide that a more permanent solution has to be found.
 You can't make your neighbor move, but you can block out the annoying noise they make.

-The video below sums it up nicely.
+The video sums it up nicely.
 Also, it's hilarious and worth a few minutes of your time!

 Soundproofing against neighbor noise

 While it would be great if your neighbor would soundproof their own space, don't count on it.
 Most likely, you'll need to take matters into your own hands, especially if you're a homeowner.
 If you're renting or in a condo, you can share these suggestions with the building owner.

 Option 1 – Add drywall and Green Glue

 - Add two layers of standard 5/8” drywall and Green Glue.